 It's usually easiest to attach this information to the invite so that people can access them quickly.
 For example, the invite for a kickoff call might include a purpose statement that says, "To effectively launch our initiative with a vision, charter, roles, and norms, and a group commitment to each of these."

-Develop a question-based agenda that encourages participation and ownership of the meeting
+Develop a question-based agenda that encourages participation

 One of the greatest value adds of being a facilitator is that, as a neutral party, you can bring up areas of concern or opportunity in the form of a question.
 Asking a skillfully crafted question can make larger topics feel more accessible and draw attendees to offer their expertise.

-Start the meeting by sharing an "excite statement" that gets people invested in the meeting
+Start the meeting by sharing an "excite statement"

 Even with the best preparation, people often come to meetings carrying the weight of the day with them.
 One of your first moves when the meeting begins should be to get everyone focused on the primary purpose of the meeting and what you hope to achieve by the end of it.
 An excite statement can help focus the team and give them a good reason to participate.